 Wrongful Termination in Alabama

-While an employer does have discretion over the hiring and firing of employees, there are certain circumstances where a worker can file for wrongful termination.
-Termination becomes wrongful when it violates Alabama law, federal law, or an employment agreement.
+While an employer does have discretion over the hiring and firing of employees, there are certain circumstances where a worker can file for wrongful termination in Alabama.
+Termination becomes wrongful when it violates state law, federal law, or an employment agreement.
 A dedicated wrongful termination lawyer understands your rights as an employee and will fight to protect them.

 The Code of Alabama says that each breach of employment can invite legal action for each incident.
 However, proving intentional wrongful termination can be difficult.
 Challenges often occur because most successful cases rely on proving intention.
 As a result, your lawyer will need to present sufficient evidence that your employer knowingly violated the law.